-Misselling claims concerning a wide variety of financial products form a substantial part of Peter’s practice.
-In recent years, Peter has appeared perhaps more often than any other member of the Bar at hearings concerning a claimant’s date of knowledge for limitation purposes in the context of financial advice, including in the Court of Appeal in Jacobs v Sesame Ltd.
+Peter is known for his extensive experience of misselling claims and other matters relating to the sale and distribution of financial products.
+In recent years, he has appeared perhaps more often than any other member of the Bar at hearings concerning a claimant’s date of knowledge for limitation purposes in the context of financial advice (including in the Court of Appeal in the leading recent authority on the subject).

 Background in investment management

 Peter began his career at a leading City investment bank as one of a team of three advising two Guernsey unit trusts on investment in commodities and natural resource shares worldwide.
 The trusts invested in hard and soft commodities on markets including the London Bullion Market, the London Metal Exchange, the London Commodity Exchange and the Chicago Board of Trade.
 The team also advised private clients on investment in gold and precious metals shares and managed a UK authorised unit trust in the oil and gas sector.

 Peter then joined the bank’s Institutional Funds Department where he managed UK equity and fixed interest portfolios on behalf of pension funds, charities, two quoted investment trusts and an authorised unit trust in the income sector.
 He also advised building societies and local authorities on their holdings of short-term money market instruments.

 During his time in the City, Peter completed the London Business School’s Investment Management Programme and was awarded the Certified Diploma in Accounting and Finance by the Association of Chartered Certified Accountants.